Haruj: Eruption history

 The oldest volcanic rocks in Haruj appear to be not older than Pliocene, although the presence of buried Miocene age flows in the northern sector of the field has been suggested.
-The oldest eruptions have been dated to be either 6.4 million years old or of Late Pliocene age and activity was originally thought to have continued to the Late Pleistocene; Wau an Namus may be 200,000 years old.
+The oldest eruptions have been dated to be either 6.4 million years old or of Late Pliocene age, and activity was originally thought to have continued to the Late Pleistocene; Wau an Namus may be 200,000 years old.
 Most of the field is younger than 2.2 million years ago and output appears to have decreased over time.
 Some eruptions may have been large enough to impact the regional environment.

-Volcanic activity in Haruj has been subdivided into a variable number of phases, including one six generation scheme and a four class scheme based on composition and age.
-Radiometric dating has yielded a Late Pliocene age for the oldest lava flow generation, and ages established by paleomagnetic analysis are coherent with those established on the basis of the degree of erosion of flows.
-The oldest generation of lava flows makes up the bulk of the field and has been completely flattened by erosion, save some exceptions.
-Pre-existent valleys have influenced the emplacement of the oldest generation lava flows, and also that of the second oldest albeit to a lesser degree.
+Volcanic activity in Haruj has been subdivided into a variable number of phases, including a six-generation scheme and a four-class scheme based on composition and age.
+Radiometric dating has yielded a Late Pliocene age for the oldest lava-flow generation, and ages established by paleomagnetic analysis are coherent with those established on the basis of the degree of erosion of flows.
+The oldest generation of lava flows makes up the bulk of the field and has been completely flattened by erosion, with few exceptions.
+Pre-existent valleys have influenced the emplacement of the oldest-generation lava flows, and also that of the second-oldest, albeit to a lesser degree.

-An intermediary lava flow generation has most likely been emplaced during the Pleistocene.
+An intermediary lava-flow generation has most likely been emplaced during the Pleistocene.
 Lava flows of intermediate age crop out mainly in the central part of the Haruj mountains and have recognizable flow forms.
 Their surfaces have lost the original microstructures and are often covered with large blocks.

 The youngest generations of lava flows are little eroded, although they can still be subdivided into an older generation that has lost most of its surface features and a younger generation with fresh surfaces.
-This younger generation has been inferred to post-date a wet period that commenced 4000 BCE and the Neolithic; the youngest dates obtained on lava flows are 2,310 ± 810 years BP.
+This younger generation has been inferred to post-date a wet period that commenced 4000 BCE and the Neolithic; the youngest dates obtained on lava flows are 2310±810 years BP.
 Prior to the discovery of these youngest dates, volcanic activity was believed to have ended 100,000 years ago.

 Haruj may still be active, considering the presence of partial melt at the bottom of the crust and the seismic activity of the Hun Graben.
 Some toponyms such as Garet Kibrit ("sulfur mountain") refer to volcanic activity, and solfataric activity has been reported in the field.